silacinbat/Customer-Retention-Analysis/README.md

 ## Key Finding

-Customers with higher monthly charges were more likely to churn than customers with lower monthly charges.
+Customers with higher monthly charges were more likely to leave than customers with lower monthly charges.

 This indicates that pricing and perceived value may play a role in customer retention.